H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 Configuring the core switch

-# Create VLANs 100 and 20, and assign IP addresses to VLAN-interface 100 and VLAN-interface 20.
-The switch will uses the VLANs to forward CAPWAP tunnel traffic.
+# Create VLAN 100 and VLAN 20, and assign IP addresses for the VLAN interfaces.
+The switch will use the interfaces to forward CAPWAP tunnel traffic between AC and AP.

 <Core Switch> system-view